JanicaSalibaSpiteri/Movies/README.md

 # Movies
 This project includes a movies microservice built using **.NET Core** and **Microsoft Orleans**, and also a UI built using **React** and **Tailwind CSS**.

-On application startup, all the movies are loaded from the DB (json file) and stored in Memory Cache for faster retrieval during the runtime of the application.
+On application startup, all the movies are loaded from the json file and stored in Memory Cache for faster retrieval during the runtime of the application.

+Unit tests were also implemented with mocked data, using **xUnit**.

 This project also includes a Graph Query and Graph Mutation using **GraphQL** for the key features listed below.